arbCoding/sac-format/README.md

     - This tests writing out a v6 (legacy) sac file (legacy_write)
     - It prints out the names of the two new files to the console
 * `sac_stream_fftw_test`
+    - This requires an input sac file
     - Calculates the FFT of the data1 component of the sac file (assumes a time-series)
     - It tests both to/from real/imaginary **and** amplitude/phase.
     - Requires FFTW.
 * `sac_stream_lowpass_test`
+    - This requires an input sac file
+    - It also requires input filter order and cutoff frequency (Butterworth filter)
     - Performs a low-pass filter on the data.
     - Requires FFTW.